sameshima-code/Bullet-shooting-game-01/README.md

 - visualStudio 2022

 ## Credits
-The repository from which it was cloned [Coding-Ocean]{https://github.com/Coding-Ocean/empty.git}
+The repository from which it was cloned [Coding-Ocean]{ https://github.com/Coding-Ocean/empty.git }